sparesparrow/mcp-router/integration-tests/README.md

 3. Port 3000 is available for the frontend
 4. Port 3001 is available for the backend

+### For Containerized Testing

+1. Docker installed on your system
+2. Docker Compose installed on your system
+3. Ports 3000 and 3001 available

 ## Troubleshooting

 If tests fail with module resolution errors, make sure:

 1. All packages have been built (`npm run build` in the root)
 2. The browser-compatible version of the shared package is built (`npm run build:shared:minimal` in the root)
 3. TypeScript path mappings in `tsconfig.json` are correctly set up

+For containerized testing issues, refer to the troubleshooting section in [CONTAINERIZED-TESTING.md](./CONTAINERIZED-TESTING.md).